-- work with HUD and Kainga Ora to understand thresholds that might continue to support ٠ housing supply and support a shift to low-emissions urban development patterns - work with Waka Kotahi to understand existing tools and methodologies in place to assess emissions impacts of land transport projects (including direct impacts and indirect impacts such as land-use changes) - develop a high threshold to apply when considering new transport projects that may be • inconsistent with emissions-reduction objectives and consider whether this could apply to central government investments outside of land transport - establish which transport projects need to have full emissions impact assessments • RELEASE OF completed to be eligible for funding consideration (for example, relatively minor walking and cycling projects may be automatically excluded or can follow a simpler process).
+- work with HUD and Kāinga Ora to understand thresholds that might continue to support housing supply and support a shift to lowemissions urban development patterns - work with Waka Kotahi to understand existing tools and methodologies in place to assess emissions impacts of land transport projects (including direct impacts and indirect impacts such as land-use changes) - develop a high threshold to apply when considering new transport projects that may be inconsistent with emissions-reduction objectives and consider whether this could apply to central government investments outside of land transport - establish which transport projects need to have full emissions impact assessments completed to be eligible for funding consideration (for example, relatively minor walking and cycling projects may be automatically excluded or can follow a simpler process).

+- Lead: Te Manatū Waka

-Support HUD, Waka Kotahi
+- Support: HUD, Waka Kotahi

-Te Tai Ōhanga The Treasury, local government, Kāinga Ora, transport agencies
+- Key stakeholders: Te Tai Ōhanga The Treasury, local government, Kāinga Ora, transport agencies

-- Early 2023: Draft high threshold for approving new investments for land transport projects' • use of the NLTE will be included in the draft GPS to be released for consultation early in 2023. - 1 July 2024: The next GPS will come into force, which will set a threshold covering the use of the NLTF.
-TEMANA
+- Early 2023: Draft high threshold for approving new investments for land transport projects' use of the NLTF will be included in the draft GPS to be released for consultation early in 2023. - 1 July 2024: The next GPS will come into force, which will set a threshold covering the use of the NLTF.

-2022 2023 2024 2025 Action 1.1: Integrate land use planning, urban development and transport plann ning and investments to reduce transport emissions 1.1.1: Better integrate transport planning and land use planning through the resource management reforms.
-NEW RM FIRST REGIONAL SPATIAL STRATEGIES LEG.
-NP F DEVELOPED 1.1.2: Develop the evidence base and tools to quantify and assess transport emissions from proposed transport and urban developments. rt TBC: New tools developed 1.1.3: Assess spatial plans to understand emissions implications and key risks and opportunities for reducing emissions.
-INITIAL ASSESSMENT COMPLETED FURTHER SCOPING TBC: Assessment of case studies 1.1.4: Incorporate transport emissions impact assessments into transport plans.
-ASSESSMENTS INCORPORATED INTO WK'S INVESTMENT DECISION MAKING FRAMEWORKS.
-1.1.5: Identify ways to incentivise developments that avoid/reduce the need to travel and encourage travel by public transport, walking and cycling.
-Y REVIEW INTO INCENTIVES 1.1.6: Require new investments for transport projects to demonstrate how they will contribute to emissions- reduction objectives and set a high threshold for approving new investments for any transport projects if they are inconsistent with emissions-reduction objectives.
-THRESHOLD DEVELOPED AND SET IN GPS 2024 FOR NUTF 1.6.
-Require new investments for transport projects to demonstrate how they will contribute to emissions- reduction objectives and set a high threshold for approximance investments for any transport projects if they are inconsistent with emissions-reduction objectives.
-Stor
+Action 1.1: Integrate land use planning, urban development and transport planning and investments to reduce transport emissions

+2022 > 2023 > 2024 > 2025 1.1.1: Better integrate transport planning and land use planning through the resource management reforms.
+New First RM NPF leg.
+Regional spatial strategies develo oped 1.1.2: Develop the evidence base and tools to quantify and assess transport emissions from proposed transport and urban developments.
+Revi ew of tools completed TBC: New tools developed 1.1.3: Assess spatial plans to understand emissions implications and key risks and opportunities for reducing emissions.
+Initial assessment completed Further scoping TBC: Assessment of case studies 1.1.4: Incorporate transport emissions impact assessments into transport plans. nts incorporated nvestment decision meworks Investigation into additional tools completed 1.1.5: Identify ways to incentivise developments that avoid/ reduce the need to travel and encourage travel by public transport, walking and cycling. ew into ntives completed 1.1.6: Require new investments for transport projects to demonstrate how they will contribute to emissions- reduction objectives and set a high threshold for approving new investments for any transport projects if they are inconsistent with emissions-reduction objectives.
+Threshold develop in GPS 2024 for NI